therealchjones/mffer/docs/Development.md

 -   https://cloud.google.com/resource-manager/docs/creating-managing-projects

-In an effort to consolidate the above into a simple(r) set of instructions, follow the below set of instructions to set up a project for `mffer`.
+In an effort to consolidate the above into a simple(r) set of instructions, follow the below set of instructions to set up a project for mffer.

 1. Login to https://console.cloud.google.com/projectcreate and enter a project name (and other info if desired).
 Press "Create".